Terezi Dragon Cape tutorial

 No, I strongly suggest that you pull out one of your own hoodies for this.
 Put the hood on the fabric that you have left, and trace it.
 I just traced with blue chalk.

 Notice that I’m not putting the seam flush to the edge of the fabric.
 That there is seam allowance.
 A term which here means,’ Cut that stuff a little bigger than you want it so it comes out the proper size when you actually sew it.’
-It’s also just easier to make something smaller than to make it bigger.
+It’s also just easier to take something in to make it smaller than to make something bigger if it’s too small

 Next, trace your hoodie again, in a mirror to the first outline.
 You should have something like this: